-Taylor Swift Freaks Her Cat, Olivia, Out By Wearing The Feline’s Face On Her Ears
+Taylor Swift Freaks Out Her Cat, Olivia, By Wearing The Feline’s Face On Her Ears

 Taylor Swift is always full of surprises, especially when it comes to having guests show up at her concerts.
 But what about at home?
 Her two cats, Meredith and Olivia, seem to love the spotlight, at least once in a while.
 Now that they have their own line of kitty products, they may become quite the stars.
-However, poor Olivia doesn’t seem to know exactly what to think after seeing Taylor with her face on her ears.
+However, poor Olivia doesn’t seem to know exactly what to think after seeing her face on Taylor’s ears.

 The “Delicate” singer posted a cute Instagram photo of the cat looking a little confused, or maybe indifferent.
 You just never know with cats.
-The snap has T-Swift showing Olivia her earrings with the feline’s face on them.
+The snap has Swift showing Olivia her earrings with the feline’s face on them.
 The camera shows a closeup of Olivia’s face wondering what is going on.
 Her mom wrote the caption saying, “Olivia just realized I’m wearing earrings of her face.”

 That’s right.
 You can purchase your very own Olivia earrings on Taylor Swift’s web store.
 The two kitties have their sweet faces plastered all over some cool things.
 As if they aren’t famous enough, they may become even more well known now that they have actual products out there.